 Vendors may also have placed a reserve price on their property.
 The auctioneer will announce whether this has been reached at the end of the bidding.
 Again, the vendor may be willing to accept a bid after the auction, in which case you should leave your details with the auctioneer who will discuss them with the vendor.

-Five top tips to remember:-
+Five simple tips to remember:-

 1. Decide on your budget and stick to it